Reverse Polish Notation (RPN) in Scala

 Pattern-Matching

-Following on from the above mutable approach I was able to implement a solution that followed the side-effect free functional paradigm.
-In this instance I am instead doing a left-fold over the split string, then using pattern matching to evaluate each token and the current state of the stack (list).
-By this use of pattern matching I am similarly, in effect ‘popping’ off the last two operands when I encounter a operator token.
+Following on from the above mutable approach, I was able to implement a solution that follows the side-effect-free functional paradigm.
+In this instance, I am instead performing a left-fold over the split string, then using pattern matching to evaluate each token and the current state of the stack (list).
+By this use of pattern matching, I am similarly, in effect, ‘popping’ off the last two operands when I encounter an operator token.

 def rpn(str: String) = {